What is the Italy Green Pass? Why do you need it and how can you get it?

-If travelling from an EU or Schengen area country, to avoid having to quarantine upon entering Italy, you will need the EU Digital COVID Certificate to evidence one of the following:
+If traveling from an EU or Schengen area country, to avoid having to quarantine upon entering Italy, you will need the EU Digital COVID Certificate to evidence one of the following:

-If travelling from Japan, Canada, the USA or the UK to avoid having to quarantine upon entering Italy, you will need to evidence the following, with your country's equivalent documents:
+If traveling from Japan, Canada, the USA or the UK to avoid having to quarantine upon entering Italy, you will need to evidence the following, with your country's equivalent documents:

-In all cases, children under the age of 6 do not need to provide documentation, and do not have to take a test before travelling.
+In all cases, children under the age of 6 do not need to provide documentation, and do not have to take a test before traveling.

 For information about specific countries, visit the official website of the Italian Ministry of Health.

 The Italy Green Pass is for Italian residents, as well as people who have been vaccinated or tested in Italy.

 Every EU member issues their own Digital Covid Certificates to their citizens/residents, but they are all readable across the different countries who are part of this program, with each country having their own national version.